-After the Deployment Manager imports Publish Settings file, its associated subscriptions are auto-loaded (if any).
+After you import the Publish Settings file, its associated subscriptions (if any) are loaded automatically.

-By default the Deployment Tracker uses the first subscription in your publishing profile.
-If the Deployment Managers administers more than one subscription, he or she should specify a subscription to ensure that the intended subscription is used.
-Once specified, it’s associated deployment locations are auto-loaded.
+By default, Deployment Tracker uses the first subscription in your publishing profile.
+If you administer more than one subscription, you should specify a subscription to ensure that the intended subscription is used.
+After you specify it, the associated deployment locations are loaded automatically.